 Children Under-2s stay for free.
 One extra bed (from THB1,550 per person a night) can be added to all rooms except the Premier Garden View room.

-Any of the Garden View suites will definitely do the job; all open on to luscious gardens, giving the kids an opportunity to run around while you laze back on the king-size bed.
-They also all include bath tubs, perfect for little (and less little) guests.
+Any of the Garden View suites will definitely do the job; all open on to luscious gardens, giving the kids an opportunity to run around while you laze back on the king-size bed (some rooms have twin beds, on request only).